iTowns/itowns/docs/tutorials/Create-a-simple-globe.md

 declare a source in the options.

 Images that we choose to display are coming from a WMTS server.
 So the source used will be a {@link WMTSSource}.
-To declare this source, four elements are
+To declare this source, three elements are
 needed:
-- a `protocol`, selecting the type of source we need, in our case `wmts`
 - an `url`, describing the path to the WMTS service
 - a `name`, used to build the URL for each image
 - a `tileMatrixSet`, for the same purpose